 Once they arrive, you can give them an introduction to your catering services, and then dive into the details of every menu item.
 Remember to have any brochures, takeaway menus, and business cards ready for your guests as they leave.
 To get the most out of your tasting, you can even offer a discount for the first event they book with your catering company.

 To be successful in the catering industry, you need to get people talking about your company.
 To do this, you need to build trust with your clients.
 Learn what your clients are trying to accomplish and envision for their event.
 Be flexible and try to add small details in order to meet their expectations.

 While you may take most catering orders over the phone or via your website, we bet there are a few customers who still like to visit your business in person to book their event or party.
 Train every member of your staff to handle catering requests that happen in-store, and prepare them to answer any questions that may come their way about your catering program.

 When every team member is able to help walk-in customers book catering orders, it will keep your business organized and running efficiently.
 Remember that while not everyone who walks through your doors is looking to place a catering order (especially if you’re a restaurant), there’s an opportunity to turn your regular diners into catering clients.

-5. Reward customers who refer others to your business
+7. Reward customers who refer

 While repeat business is great, acquiring new catering clients will help grow your business and build your brand.
 One great way to do this is to leverage your current customers with a referral program.
 Email or call every customer after their catering order is delivered to see how everything went and how they enjoyed it.
 When you reach out to them, ask them to send you a referral.
 You should also create a page on your website dedicated to your referral program that makes it as easy as possible for current customers to submit a referral.